AmrahIbadzada/AmrahIbadzada/README.md

 ## 💡 How Can I Help You?

 > Interested in collaborating on open-source projects, freelance work, or technical consulting?
-> Need help with coding, design, or project development?
+> Need help with coding or software development?
 > <b>Feel free to reach out via LinkedIn or email: emrahibadzade5@gmail.com</b>

 ---